multiply-org/sar-pre-processing/docs/paper.md

 We would like to thank Alexander Löw and Philip Marzahn for guiding discussions that lead to this publication.
 We also would like to thank Thomas Ramsauer for discussions and suggestions.
 <!-- for providing comments on the manuscript -->
-The author also wishes to thank the reviewers and editors for their efforts and for their helpful comments to improve this paper and the software package
+The author also wishes to thank the reviewers and editors for their efforts and for their helpful comments to improve this paper and the software package.

 # References